-After all the votes are counted, the Electoral Commissioner will declare the names of the elected members for each Electoral Area (region or group) of the Council and issue Certificates of Election.
-These certificates will be published in the Tasmanian Government Gazette and the three daily newspapers circulating in the State.
+After all the votes are counted, the Electoral Commissioner will declare the names of the elected members for each electoral area (region or group) of the Council and issue Certificates of Election.
+These certificates will be published in the Gazette and the three daily newspapers circulating in the State.

-The outcome of an election may be disputed in the Supreme Court within 30 days of the issuing of the certificate.
+The outcome of an election may be disputed in the Supreme Court within 30 days of the publication in the Gazette of the Certificate of Election.